allenl7/privacy/README.md

 Here is my email strategy and addresses that I have

 + real.name@pm.me : This is considered a public email address.
 Provided to anyone that already knows my real identity.
-These will probably
+These will probably be collected by data brokers, etc
 + numbers@pm.me : This is a generic email without any personal identifying information.
 I try to keep these addresses as non-public as possible because I use them with important services like financial services.
 I think there are still some 4 digit domains with @pm.me still available.

 I have a lot of other email addresses but feel free to compartmentalize whatever you want.
 Like maybe one for purchases, alias names, etc.